Driving In Albania: Everything You NEED To Know 2026

 Plus, if you’re in the middle of the countryside, it’s unlikely that the animals will move for you, and any shepherds present are unlikely to clear the road either – it’s their road and you have to respect that!

-Car Parking Is Sparse
+Car Parking In Albania

 This is one thing that surprised us.
 Albania really is not geared up for lots of cars in towns and cities.